 Final Thoughts on the Pisac Ruins

 Originally, we hadn’t planned to visit the Pisac ruins, but we were beyond happy that we made the trip to see them.
 The area is incredibly beautiful and easy to get to.
 Furthermore, it was far less touristy than other ruins in the area – like Saqsaywaman and obviously Machu Picchu.
-It is the perfect place to visit for a half day, and you can spend as much time in the area as you’d like.
+It is the perfect place to visit for a half day, and you can spend some more time in the nearby town.

 …